Sage Pumpkin Hummus

 Give it a taste, then season with salt and pepper.
 I don’t tend to salt my recipes a ton, so follow your tastebuds here and season it to where it tastes awesome to you.

-Serve with pita chips (or sliced pita bread), carrots, cucumbers and other munchies guests can dip into this savory pumpkin dip!
+Serve with pita chips (or sliced pita), carrots, cucumbers and other munchies guests can dip into this savory pumpkin dip!

-Garnish with additional pepitas and those beautiful crispy sage leaves, too!
+Garnish with additional pepitas, a drizzle of olive oil and those beautiful crispy sage leaves!

 Overhead of the savory pumpkin dip, with cucumbers, carrots and chips